bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 **DEBUG**

 Logs xml data transmitted and received by each driver, and the info and error messages as above.
+The logs of BLOB tags do not include contents.

 The driver has attribute self.debug_enable, which defaults to True.